spesmilo/electrum-docs/cmdline.rst

 ```````````````````````````````````

 The following command will export the private keys of all wallet
-addresses that hold some bitcoins:
+addresses that hold some bitcoin:

 .. code-block:: bash